 Masks will be available at the main entrances and entrances to units/clinics.

-Visitors who feel unwell are asked to postpone visiting loved ones until they feel well.
+Visitors who feel unwell are asked to postpone visiting until they feel well.